lepisorus/TheDataIncubator_AmericanRadiation/README.md

 This repository is created for my proposed project for [the data incubator](https://www.thedataincubator.com/).

-#American Radiation
+#.
+American Radiation

 The Environmental Protection Agency’s RadNet system “monitors the nation's air, precipitation and drinking water for radiation.”
 The radiation measurements collected from 130+ stations in all 50 states plus the District of Columbia and Puerto Rico.
 The goal of my project is two-fold:
-1) to investigate the changing pattern of radiation level across time (year, month, weekday/weekend, day, time) and space (different US states)
+A. to investigate the changing pattern of radiation level across time (year, month, weekday/weekend, day, time) and space (different US states)
-2) to explore the causing variables to predict radiation level, e.g. air quality, drinking water quality, precipitation, temperature, latitude, longitude, economic development (GDP) etc.
+B. to explore the causing variables to predict radiation level, e.g. air quality, drinking water quality, precipitation, temperature, latitude, longitude, economic development (GDP) etc.

 1. data source:
 The data was downloaded from the website of [US Environmental Protection Agency](https://www.epa.gov/radnet/radnet-csv-file-downloads).